 Regardless of what device you’re using the Tidal app on, once connected with Tidal Connect, you’ll have a truly hands-free experience.
 If you’re streaming from your phone, even if you get a phone call or need to quickly watch a video, your music won’t be interrupted.
 From the Tidal app, feel free to browse around, play, pause, skip, and shuffle to your heart’s content.

 Tidal Connect allows you to stream your Tidal library directly from a server to whatever device you want to listen to, as opposed to connecting, say, your phone directly to your speaker to play music.
-With Tidal Connect, your phone, tablet, or computer becomes a simple controller.
+With Tidal Connect, your phone, tablet or computer becomes a simple controller.

 This means that you’re free to watch videos, play a game, take a phone call or do anything else on your phone while you’re using Tidal Connect to wirelessly stream audio.
 You won’t ever have to worry about interrupting your music like you do with AirPlay or Bluetooth.
-Plus, you won’t have to deal with the range limitations of a technology like Bluetooth, where if you move far enough away from your Bluetooth speaker connections may become unstable.

 In terms of ease of use, though, Tidal Connect works a lot like Bluetooth and AirPlay.
 Simply open up the Tidal app, and where you’re given options for Bluetooth and AirPlay devices, you’ll see your Tidal Connect-enabled devices pop up, too.
 Just like other wireless audio streaming technologies, actually using Tidal Connect to play music only requires a couple of clicks or taps.

 Here's everything you need to know about Spotify Connect

 And all we know about the upcoming Spotify HiFi streaming tier

 As well as the lowdown on everything Apple AirPlay 2